DaMoJo09/ProjectIDX/readme.md

-# Super Hero Cards
+# Superheroes

 ## Overview ##

-The super hero cards site is meant to allow users to create a profile and add various hero cards to be displayed on the profile page.
+The superhero app is meant to allow users to create a superhero and add characteristics and powers displayed on a profile page.

 ## Wireframe ##

 ![Wireframe](Some display text: )

 ## User Stories ##
-When the usuer initially visits the page, they will be prompted to create their user profile.
-Once they've created an account, the site will direct them to the gallery  which will house a list of the available heros.
-A user will have the ability to add, delete, or remove the element from their accont profile.
+When the user initially visits the page the top navigation can direct them to the gallery which will house a list of superheros, create a superhero, or add a power to a superhero.

+A user will have the ability to:
+- Add, delete, or update a superhero
+- Add, delete, or update a power for a superhero

 ## Model ##
-(Stretch Goal) User:
- - ID: String
- - Nmae: String
- - Heroes: Array

  Heroes:
  - ID: String
  - Name: String
+ - Gender: String
+ - Mask: Boolean
+ - Weapon: Boolean
  - Powers: Array

  Powers:
  - ID: String
  - Power: String
+ - Description: String

  ## Stretch Goals ##

- - Create a quick add button that woudl sit on the hero thumbnail within the gallery
- - Add additional heroes for the user to choose from.
+ - Add more heroes or options for users to customize
- - Set up a "Log in as guest" to view the gallery without creating an account.
+ - Set up user authoization to allow users their own superhero collection page